 Post the success of Gully Boy, the hip hop scene has flourished.
 There has been a rise of rappers emerging not just in the streets of Mumbai but all over India.
 This movie has even inspired the birth of shows focused on Hip Hop like MTV Hustle.
+Well, when you scroll up the page you’ll see the 5 best Indian Female rappers.

 In a world where we often stray from tradition, Indian-American rapper Svetha Yallapragada Rao better known as Raja Kumari is keeping them alive with a twist of hip hop.
 Raised in Los Angeles, she always kept her Indian roots and culture close to her which now reflects in her music.